Skip to main content

 Cluster creation runs through several states.
 Wait until the status is Running.

 1. Initializing Control Planes — Status shows Processing.
-Cluster Process State

-2. Initializing Workers — Status remains Processing.
-Cluster Initialize State
+1. Initializing Workers — Status remains Processing.

-Step 7: Download Kubeconfig
+Step 6: Download Kubeconfig

 1. Click the menu (ellipsis) icon for the cluster.

 2. Select Kubeconfig to download the cluster kubeconfig file.
-Create Cluster Button

-Step 8: View Cluster Details and Access Tools
+Step 7: View Cluster Details and Access Tools

 Click the cluster view icon (or cluster name) to open cluster details.

 • Overview — Cluster information, and options to scale the cluster, download kubeconfig, access the dashboard, and delete the cluster.
-The Nodes tab shows details of the nodes allocated to the cluster.

 Cluster Overview